asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 ### Regexp in SIP record

-!!! note
+/// note
 This test is based around the following text from RFC 3263 section 4.1:

-    "The resource record will contain an empty regular expression and a replacement value, which is the SRV record for that particular transport protocol"
+> The resource record will contain an empty regular expression and a
+> replacement value, which is the SRV record for that particular
+> transport protocol

 My interpretation is that NAPTR records for SIP services MUST NOT have regular expressions in them.
 Records that have regular expressions are ignored.

-[//]: # (end-note)
+///

 Goal: Ensure that only NAPTR records without regular expressions are processed